 On Pii Mai, houses and villages are properly adorned with perfume and flowers, giving towns a sweet aroma.
 Locals clean Buddha images with specially prepared water, then prepare for their own soaking – a purifying act celebrating the end to the dry season.

-To really immerse oneself, and with permission, of course, have travelers wish someone a traditional “Sok Dii Pimai” (or “Happy New Year”) before having water poured over their head, symbolizing a washing of last year’s sins – a truly moving, refreshing experience.
-Or, simply grab a water gun and join the local water fights – just remember to leave delicate electronics at home!
+To really immerse oneself, and with permission, of course, travelers can wish someone a traditional “Sok Dii Pimai” (or “Happy New Year”) before having water poured over their head, symbolizing a washing of last year’s sins – a truly moving, refreshing experience.
+Or, simply grab a water gun and join the local water fights – travelers just have to remember to leave delicate electronics at home!

 2. Chaul Chnam Thmey in Cambodia